 Why are there 3 tags?

 This dates back to the days of Java Applets and Flash.
-In those days, an <iframe> was for other HTML pages, and the <object> tag was for system applications to take over the rendering.
+In those days, using an iframe tag to embed PDFs was used for other HTML pages, and the <object> tag was for system applications to take over the rendering.
 These days, browsers no longer allow this type of plugin for security reasons.

 The <embed> tag was non-standard until it was adopted by the HTML5 standard.
 You can learn more about the history from this helpful MDN article: From object to iframe — other embedding technologies